 If you've conquered Carcassonne analog, consider the many versions that are now offered digitally.
 Xbox has a version of the game (including expansions) that can be played on Xbox or Xbox Live, and there's also one for Windows.
 If you want to play Carcassonne digitally with friends, there's a Facebook platform for the game, as well as a smartphone app ($9.99) that allows multiplayer setup (or computer players if your friends have had it with your Carcassonne obsession).

 Not had enough yet?
-Place your meeple on the next page to lay claim to loads more information about Carcassonne, as well as other brainy board games.
+Place your meeple below to lay claim to loads more information about Carcassonne, as well as other brainy board games.

 - BoardGameGeek Forums.
 "So You're New to Carcassonne."
 (Feb.
 12, 2012) http://www.boardgamegeek.com/geeklist/20510/so-youre-new-to-caracassonne

 - Brettspillguilden.
 "Interview with Klaus Jurgen-Wrede."
 2009.
 (Feb.
 12, 2012) http://www.brettspillguiden.no/begeret/?nid=59

 - BoardGameGeek Forums.
 "Carcassonne Strategy Guide."
 (Feb.
 12, 2012) http://boardgamegeek.com/thread/15879/strategy-guide

 - Coding Monkeys.
 "Carcassonne App."
 (Feb.
 12, 2012) http://carcassonneapp.com/